ghga-de/file-services-backend/.readme_generation/dev_guide.md

 ### Monorepo Configuration

-Outside of the services, there are two primary points of configuration: `pyproject.toml` and `.pre-commit-config.yaml`.
-Three, if you include the contents of `.devcontainer`.
+Outside of the services, there are three primary points of configuration: `pyproject.toml`, `.pre-commit-config.yaml` and the contents of `.devcontainer`.

-The root-level pyproject.toml file is updated not directly, but rather through the files in the `.pyproject_generation` folder.
+The root-level pyproject.toml file should not be updated directly.
+Instead the files in the `.pyproject_generation` folder should be adjusted.
 Tooling configuration for ruff, mypy, pytest, etc. are contained in `pyproject_template.toml`.
 When making changes, remember to run the update script to ensure changes are reflected in the actual pyproject.toml file.

 Pre-commit is configured through the .pre-commit-config.yaml found in the root directory.
 There are standard pre-commit checks as well as 3rd party checks from ruff and mypy.